forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

                 # Defaults to 3600 if not set.
                 api_timeout: 3600
         ```
+    - Update the `cai` section to include the following newly fetched asset
+    types from CAI.
+        ```
+        inventory:
+            ...
+            cai:
+                # If commented out then all currently supported asset types are
+                # exported from Cloud Asset API.
+The list of default asset types is
+                # in google/cloud/forseti/services/inventory/base/cloudasset.py

+                #asset_types:
+                #   - google.cloud.sql.Instance
+                #   - google.compute.VpnTunnel
+                #   - google.pubsub.Subscription
+        ```
     **Notifier**
     - Update the `notifier` section to add the `email_connector` section.
     Functionality will not change if `email_connector` section isn't added as